Tayasir: Ottoman era

 A building to the south of Tayasir, named el-Kusr, possibly a tomb, was first noted in 1869 and surveyed in 1874.
 French explorer Victor Guérin also explored the village in the same period.

 In 1877 Lieutenant Kitchener, of the Palestine Exploration Fund survey team, reported the village deserted "owing to the heavy demands for taxes and conscription," while in 1881 Tayasir was described as a small village in a secluded and fertile valley, with good soil and arable land.
 To the south of the village there were old olive trees.
 The villagers cultivated the soil as far east as Wady Maleh, and had also good land near Yarza.
 Conder and Kitchener speculated that this village may have been the ancient site of the biblical Tirzah.

-In 1900 landlord Hassan Hamad obtained the majority of Tayasir's lands due to the village residents' monetary debt to him.
+In 1900 landlord Hassan Hamad bought the majority of Tayasir's lands due to the village residents' monetary debt to him.
 Thirty years later, most of the land was purchased by al-Batriyarkia al-Latinyah (Latin Patriarchate).
-Israel attempted to purchase the land following their occupation of the West Bank in 1967 but the Patriarchate refused the offer.
+Israel attempted to purchase the land following their occupation of the West Bank in 1967 but the Patriarchate refused too do so; in return they could not sell it to any of the residents of the village.